A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Results and Discussions

 \subsubsection{Quantitatively Evaluation}

-The quantitative evaluation method contains two sections: (a) PQI score distribution analysis among all datasets, and (b) PQI average score analysis by adding synthetic artifacts to images among all datasets.
+The quantitative evaluation method contains two sections: (a) DQI score distribution analysis among all datasets, and (b) DQI average score analysis by adding synthetic artifacts to images among all datasets.

-\textbf{\textit{PQI Score Distribution Evaluation: }} Figure 10-12 presents the PQI score distribution among the bdd100k, kitti, and NuScene datasets.
-The bdd100k images average score is 17.27, which is lower than the NuScene and the kitti dataset.
-The reason is that the bdd100k's images are captured by in-vehicle dash cameras, which has worse visibility and quality compared with the out-vehicle fish-eye cameras.
-Moreover, the bdd100k dataset is a naturalistic driving dataset collected from Uber drivers.
-Thus, different road, time, and weather cases are more widespread than the other datasets.
-The kitti and the nuscene datasets' PQI mean scores are similar, while the NuScene dataset exhibits a lower standard deviation.
-This is because the images samples for the NuScene dataset are captured on the same route.
-Therefore, the images' contents and colors are similar among the whole dataset.
-Such a lower standard deviation implies that the NuScene dataset's PQI score is harder to regress compared with the kitti and the bdd dataset.
+\textbf{DQI Score Distribution Evaluation:} Figure \ref{fig12:bdd_statistics}-\ref{fig14:nuscene_statistics} display the DQI score distribution among the BDD100K, KITTI, and nuScenes datasets.
+The average DQI score for the BDD100K dataset is 17.27, which is lower than the nuScenes and KITTI datasets.
+This discrepancy can be attributed to the fact that the BDD100K dataset consists of images captured by in-vehicle dash cameras, which generally exhibit poorer visibility and lower image quality compared to out-vehicle fish-eye cameras.
+Furthermore, the BDD100K dataset is a naturalistic driving dataset collected from Uber drivers, resulting in a wider range of road conditions, times of the day, and weather variations compared to the other datasets.
+In contrast, the KITTI and nuScenes datasets exhibit similar mean DQI scores, but the nuScenes dataset demonstrates a lower standard deviation.
+This is primarily because the image samples in the nuScenes dataset are captured along the same route, leading to greater similarity in the contents and colors among the entire dataset.
+The lower standard deviation suggests that regressing the DQI score for the nuScenes dataset is more challenging compared to the KITTI and BDD100K datasets, as there is less variation to capture within the dataset.

-\textbf{\textit{Artifact Effects Evaluation: }} The artificial fog, blurriness, brightness, and darkness are added to the image to evaluate the perceptual quality score's behavior.
-These artifacts are generated by Automold program \cite{auto_mold}.
-In the Automold program, they have proposed a "speed" feature by adding blurriness to the image to mimic the vehicle speed behavior.
-We use this "speed" feature to represent the image blurriness in this research.
-One thousand images' perceptual score trends are calculated and averaged to generate the trend curve.